smathot/mind-writing-pupil/manuscript/md/methods.md

 ## Training program

 The training program consisted of four phases.
 In Phases 1-3, participants were trained to make progressively more complicated selections.
-In Phase 4, participants wrote a short self-selected sentence using an extension of the technique trained during Phase 1-3.
-Training took about 10 hours, spread over multiple days (deviation from preregistration: occasionally there was more than one week between subsequent sessions TODO: CHECK).
+In Phase 4, participants wrote a short self-selected sentence using an extension of the technique trained in Phases 1-3.
+The experiment took about 10 hours, spread over multiple days.

 ### Phases 1-3: Selecting a predefined stimulus

 In Phase 1, participants were trained to select one of two simultaneously presented stimuli.
 Blocks consisted of 16 selections.

-Participants completed at least 6 blocks, and at most 12 blocks.
-When a participant finished a block with 100% accuracy, after having completed at least 6 blocks, the training part of the phase was finished, and continued with a single block in gaze-stabilization mode, as described below.
-If, after 12 training blocks had been completed, accuracy on the last block was less than 80%, the phase was restarted with a more conservative threshold of 1.5 (default threshold = 1.375).
-If accuracy on the last block was less than 80% and the threshold has already been raised to 1.5, the experiment was aborted and training was considered unsuccessful.
+Training was successful when participants: reached 100% accuracy after completing at least 6 bloks; or reached at least 80% accuracy on block 12.
+Thus, participants completed between 6 and 12 blocks.
+If training was unsuccessful, the phase was restarted with a more conservative threshold of 1.5 (default threshold = 1.375).
+If training then failed again, the experiment was aborted and training was considered unsuccessful for that participant.
 (To preview the results, this happened for only one participant.)

-After the training blocks were completed, participants were tested on a single block in gaze-stabilization mode (see: Control for eye position).
+After training was successfully completed, participants completed a single block in gaze-stabilization mode (see: Control for eye position).

+Our criteria for success are more stringent than usual: Commonly, 70% accuracy is taken as a lower limit for a useful BCI/ HCI [e.g., @Astrand2014Selective].

 Phases 2 and 3 were identical to Phase 1, except that participants selected one out of four (Phase 2) or eight (Phase 3) stimuli.

 ### Phase 4: Free writing

-In Phase 4, participants were trained to write text by selecting letters and control characters ('backspace': a leftward arrow; 'space': a low bar; and 'accept': a square).
-Participants initially selected a group of four letters out of eight groups.
-This group subsequently 'unfolded' after which the participant selected one letter.
-Structurally, selecting a letter was therefore identical to a one-of-eight selection (Phase 3) followed by a one-of-four selection (Phase 2).
+In Phase 4, participants were trained to write text by selecting letters and control characters ('backspace': a leftward arrow; 'space': a low bar; and 'accept': a square) on a virtual keyboard.
+Participants initially selected one of eight symbol groups.
+This group then unfolded, after which the participant selected one symbol.
+Structurally, selecting a symbol was therefore identical to a one-of-eight selection (Phase 3) followed by a one-of-four selection (Phase 2), or, in the case of 'accept' and 'backspace', a one-of-two selection (Phase 1).
 This procedure is similar to the Hex-o-Spell P300-based human-computer interface [@Blankertz2006].

 %--
 figure:
  id: FigFreeWriting
  source: FigFreeWriting.svg
  caption: |
-  The progressive selection procedure used for free writing.
+  The symbol-selection procedure used for free writing.
 Initially, there are eight groups of letters and control characters ('backspace', 'space', and 'accept').
 When one group has been selected (here 'abcd'), it unfolds into four individual letters (here 'a', 'b', 'c', and 'd'), after which a final selection is made (here 'a').
 --%

-First, participants familiarized themselves with the layout of the 'virtual keyboard'.
+First, participants familiarized themselves with the layout of the virtual keyboard.
 Next, they practiced by writing the French word "ecrire" (without accent).
 Practice was completed when the word was written successfully, with a maximum of three attempts.
-Next, participants chose a short sentence (deviation from preregistration: several participants wanted to write a long sentence; we therefore abandoned our initial maximum of 15 characters).
+Next, participants chose a short sentence (deviation from preregistration: several participants wanted to write a long sentence, and we therefore abandoned our initial maximum of 15 characters).
 Participants were given two opportunities to write this sentence.
-Writing was considered correct when the final sentence matched the specified sentence.
-The use of backspace to correct mistakes during text input was permitted.
-Writing was considered incorrect when an incorrect sentence was accepted by the participant by selecting the 'accept' control character.
+Writing was considered successful when the final sentence matched the specified sentence.
+The use of backspace to correct mistakes during text input was allowed.